clemsonciti/workshop-palmetto-linux/_episodes/09-batch.md

 To submit a batch job, we usually create a separate file called a *PBS script*.
 This file asks the scheduler for specific resources, and then specifies the actions that will be done once we get on a compute node.

 Let us go through an example.
-We will use bath mode to compute the first eigenvalue of a large matrix.
-We will create two scripts: a Matlab script which does the computation, and a PBS script which will execute the Matlab script on a compute node in batch mode.
+We will use batch mode to create a small random matrix with normally-distributed values.
+We will create two scripts: an R script which does the computation, and a PBS script which will execute the R script on a compute node in batch mode.

 Palmetto has a simple text editor which is called `nano`.
 It doesn't offer any fancy formatting, but it suffices for ceating and editing simple texts.
-Let's go to our home directory and create the Matlab script:
+Let's go to our home directory and create the R script:

 ~~~
 cd
-nano bigmatrix.m
+nano randmatrix.r
 ~~~
 {: .bash}